Lilli-K2/ActiveMouse-SFB1315/README.md

 ### Setting up the camera

-To be able to use your camera in dlc-live you need to know the correlating index.
+First, you need to identify the correct index of your camera to be able to use it.
-In the folder [Camera-Test](https://github.com/Lilli-K2/ActiveMouse/tree/main/Camera-Test) is a tutorial on how to find it.
+We recommend using [this tutorial]((https://github.com/Nasr-SFB1315/MouseCare/tree/main/Camera-Test)) on how to determine your camera's index.

 <img align="right" src="https://github.com/Nasr-SFB1315/images/blob/main/dlclivecamera.png?raw=true" />
 <p align="left">

 First you need to set up the camera in the dlc-live gui by clicking on <strong>Init Cam</strong>, make sure that it is set to <strong>OpenCVCam</strong> and give it a name.
 Click on <strong>Edit Camera Settings</strong> and set the <strong>device</strong> to the corresponding index of the camera you use.
 You can set the values according to your needs.
 </p>